Techtonica/curriculum/roles-in-tech/security.md

 - [Intro to Security](/security/web-security.md)

 ### Motivation
 - Computer security is important, primarily to *keep your information protected*.
 It’s also important for your computer’s overall health, helping to prevent viruses and malware and allowing programs to run more smoothly.
+Refer more at [The Importance of Computer Security](https://blog.onsharp.com/the-importance-of-computer-security)

 - Security is the process of **preventing** and **detecting** unauthorized use of the computer. *Prevention* helps in stopping unauthorized users to access part of the system. *Detection* helps to determine whether or not someone has tried to break into your system.